theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

 # 7.3.0
-1. [CI/CD] Docker sock is mounted by default for server docker executor, remote docker executor and Kubernetes executor for security reasons.
+1. [CI/CD] Docker sock is NOT mounted by default for server docker executor, remote docker executor and Kubernetes executor for security reasons.
 If your CI job performs docker operation, the build may fail.
-You may enable the mount docker sock option in related executors, but make sure to configure job requirement of the executor to only allow trusted jobs to use the executors
+You may enable the mount docker sock option in related executors, but make sure to configure authorized jobs of the executor to only allow trusted jobs to use the executors

 # 7.0.0